InteropIO/finsemble-react-controls/FinsembleMenu/README.md

 # FinsembleMenu

 ## Overview
-The FinsembleMenu is a react component to help you to quickly assemble a menu.
-A menu is just an ephemeral finsemble component that shows up when a button is clicked, hides when the menu loses focus, and hides on `escape`.
-This react component provides styling, and handles those events common to all menus.
+The FinsembleMenu is a React control to help you to quickly assemble a menu.
+A menu is just an ephemeral Finsemble component that shows up when a button is clicked, hides when the menu loses focus, and hides on `escape`.
+This control provides styling, and handles those events common to all menus.

 ## Hierarchy
-This component is part of a collection of components.
-In order to make sure that your component has appropriate classes and styling, adhere to this hierarchy.
+This control is part of a collection of controls.
+In order to make sure that your menu component has appropriate classes and styling, adhere to this hierarchy.
 * **FinsembleMenu**
     * [FinsembleMenuSection](../FinsembleMenuSection/README.md)
         * [FinsembleMenuSectionLabel](../FinsembleMenuSectionLabel/README.md)